 I hope you enjoy the trip …

 N.B.
-This project is currently paused while I write a book (unrelated), but I will return to it about halfway through 2016.
+This project is currently paused while I write a book (unrelated), but I will return to it in early 2017.
 Thanks for your patience.